piber-dev/marketing-prop/README.md

 >
 > The possibility of collaborating with other proposals and teams.
 While this is only required for the experimental tasks, we are hoping for experimental tasks to become reoccuring tasks.

-The contributors for the first proposal are: Rodri (technical role and responsible for financials), PiberDev (program lead and technical role), and Robert (non-technical role and social advisor).
+The contributors for the first proposal are: Rodri (technical role and responsible for financials), PiberDev (program lead and technical role), and Robert (non-technical role and social media advisor).
 All of these contributors have attended events representing Akash in the past, and all of these contributors are also long-term Insiders/Vanguards.

 As detailed in the budget breakdown, tasks are broken down into hours and frequency.
 For now the full contributor pay (~$4800 USD) will be divided equally across the 3 contributors but as this program scales it will divided depending on how much work each contributor works.
 Work 5 hours, get 5 hours of pay.
 Work 20 hours, get 20 hours of pay.
 Not everyone has the same skillsets or availability and this is crucial when the program scales in the future.